BhaveshP101/BhaveshP101/README.md

 ## 👨‍💻 About Me

-I'm a passionate developer who enjoys learning by building.
+I'm a passionate developer who enjoys learning by building and solving practical problems through technology.

+- 💻 Building full-stack web applications
 - 🐍 Working with Python and Django
+- 🌐 Developing responsive and interactive web interfaces
-- 🌐 Building web applications and backend systems
+- 🗄️ Working with databases and backend systems
 - 🤖 Exploring AI, Machine Learning and Generative AI
+- 🔗 Learning and working with APIs and application integrations
-- 💡 Interested in solving real-world problems through technology
+- 💡 Interested in solving real-world problems with technology
 - 📚 Continuously learning and improving my development skills
-- 🚀 Looking for opportunities to grow as a developer
+- 🚀 Looking for opportunities to grow as a Full Stack Developer

 ---